tttmmmyyyy/fixlang/README.md

 Fix is *planned to be* a functional language of Haskell-like syntax and type systems, with the following features:
 - Eager evaluation
-- Reference counting garbage collection, with no cycles are made!
+- Reference counting garbage collection, where it is guaranteed that no cycles will be created.
     - Self-referencing expression such as "let f = g f in f" is converted to "fix g".
 - Mutability by reference counter
     - For example, the update in "update array idx (+1)" doesn't copy array when reference counter of array is one.